minhtran-q/database-knowledge/README.md

   <summary>Clustered indexes</summary>
   <br/>

   Cluster index is a type of index which sorts the data rows in the table on their key values.
+A table can have **only one clustered index**.
+If a table already has a _primary key_, which by default creates a clustered index, you **cannot** create another clustered index on **the same table**.

   _Note:_ Unlike some other databases where indexes can be clustered and directly affect the physical storage order of the data, in PostgreSQL, **indexes are always secondary**.
 This means that the index data is stored in a separate structure, and the index records contain pointers to the corresponding data rows in the main table.